-The term “ultra-processed” may be an unfamiliar one, but it applies to many familiar foods.
-These include soft drinks, packaged snacks and baked goods, and reconstituted meat products such as chicken and fish nuggets.
-Instant noodles and commercially produced soups also qualify.
-A study published this year (2016) determined that more than half of the calories consumed in the U.S. come from these foods.
-The researchers defined these products as “industrial formulations, which besides salt, sugar, oils and fats, include substances not used in culinary preparations.”
-Ultra-processed foods frequently contain additives used to imitate the taste and texture of foods prepared from scratch and, according to the researchers, “to disguise undesirable qualities of the final product.”
+The term “ultra processed” may be unfamiliar, but it applies to many familiar foods, including soft drinks, packaged snacks and baked goods, and reconstituted meat products such as chicken and fish nuggets, as well as instant noodles and commercially produced soups.
+A study published in 2016 determined that more than half of the calories consumed in the U.S. come from these foods, which the researchers defined as “industrial formulations, which besides salt, sugar, oils and fats, include substances not used in culinary preparations.”
+Ultra-processed foods frequently contain additives used to mimic the taste and texture of foods prepared from scratch and, according to the researchers, “to disguise undesirable qualities of the final product.”

 Andrew Weil, M.D.

 Bernard Srour et al, “Ultraprocessed Food Consumption and Risk of Type 2 Diabetes Among Participants of the NutriNet-Santé Prospective Cohort,” JAMA Internal Medicine, December 16, 2019, doi: doi.org/10.1001/jamainternmed.2019.5942